Probabilistic representation of weak solutions to a parabolic boundary value problem on a non-smooth domain: Introduction

 Then the probabilistic representation of a weak solution is given by the \textit{stochastic solution}, which is the expectation of the quantity obtained by applying It\^o's formula formally to the weak solution and the diffusion process.
-The equality within the domain is verified based on an appropriate approximation of the weak solution; the boundedness and regularity of the weak solution and a Poincar\'e type inequality with weight (see Lemma 4.1 of \cite{K-T_2}) play key roles.
+The equality between both the solutions within the domain is verified based on an appropriate approximation of the weak solution; the boundedness and regularity of the weak solution and a Poincar\'e type inequality with weight (see Lemma 4.1 of \cite{Kaw10}) play key roles.
 To show the equality on the lateral boundary, we need to examine the continuity up to the boundary for the stochastic solution, since the boundary values of weak solutions are given by their traces on the boundary.

-The continuity of the stochastic solution is shown through the coupled martingale formulation for the oblique reflecting diffusion process (see \cite{G}, \cite{Tsu}, \cite{K-T_1} for such martingale formulations), because we have to use the continuity of the local time with respect to random parameter and to treat the weak convergence property of functionals which contain the local time.
-Then we ensure that the stochastic solution is continuous up to the lateral boundary except the border between the Robin and Dirichlet parts: it is derived from the continuity property of the local time and the entrance time to the Dirichlet part and further from a certain estimate for the distribution of the entrance time in the case the process starts from a point near the Dirichlet part.
+The continuity of the stochastic solution is examined based on the coupled martingale formulation for the oblique reflecting diffusion process (see \cite{Gra88, Tsu94, Kaw00} for such martingale formulations), because we have to use the continuity property of the local time with respect to random parameter and to treat the weak convergence property of functionals which contain the local time.
+Then we ensure that the stochastic solution is continuous up to the lateral boundary except the border between the Robin and Dirichlet parts: it is derived from the continuity property of the local time and the entrance time to the Dirichlet part with respect to random parameter, and it is further done from a certain estimate for the distribution of the entrance time in the case the process starts from a point near the Dirichlet part.